 OCBC 360 vs DBS Multiplier account – which is better?

-However, the nice thing is that there’s no minimum amount for either your salary OR credit card spending.
+Assuming you do have a regular paycheck, I would recommend the DBS Multiplier account for the simple reason that there’s no minimum amount for either your salary OR credit card spending.
 You just need to make sure the total adds up to at least $2,000.

 Let’s say it’s your first job and you’re getting paid peanuts.
 You can still get a respectable 1.55% p.a. if you…